 Music Production Workshops with Michelle Barry

-These workshops are open to women, non-binary and trans folx from across the country who want to improve their confidence and technical skills in the studio.
-The aim of these workshops is to address the alarming statistic that estimates only 6% of professional producers and engineers are women.
+These workshops were open to women, non-binary and trans folx from across the country who wished to improve their confidence and technical skills in the studio.
+The aim of these workshops was to address the alarming statistic that estimates only 6% of professional producers and engineers are women.
 This percentage drops again for non-binary and trans producers/engineers.

 Two-day workshops open to Women, Non-Binary and Trans Folx

 Note: These workshops will be delivered online via Zoom

 These online music mixing workshops are designed to demonstrate the art of mixing and provide feedback for recording musicians.
 The tools of mixing and effects chains are explored, along with specifications for finalising your tracks to share or stream.
 Developing music producers are invited to share productions in a supportive environment with their peers.
 Mixing techniques will be tailored to the group's style and interest.